Jean-xavierr/nyffin/frontend/README.md

 ### `yarn dev`

-Runs the app in the development mode.\
+Runs the app in the development mode with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement).\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\